Santanukoushikdas/carrier-guidance-app/career-guidance-app-main/README.md

 ---

-© 2025 Bungpurlu Basumatary.
  Internship project for educational use.